Nuclear Medicine Therapy

 Principle

 Selective Internal Radiation Therapy (SIRT) is used for advanced forms of primary liver tumors.
-For this treatment, several million tiny beads, labeled with the beta emitter Yttrium-90, are delivered directly into the tumor region in the liver via catheter through the blood vessels.
+For this treatment, several million tiny beads, labeled with the beta emitter Yttrium-90 or Holmium-166, are delivered directly into the tumor region in the liver via catheter through the blood vessels.
 These radioactive beads become trapped in the tumor's vascular network and destroy the tissue from within.

 To assess the achievable activity within the tumor during treatment, a trial run with weakly radioactive Tc-99m must be conducted prior to therapy.
 Additionally, there may be additional vascular connections to the lungs or intestines in the tumor area.
 The preliminary examination also rules out any serious side effects from these undiscovered connections during treatment.